 Our Methodological Philosophy

-The Economic Science Society maintains that the gold standard of economic research is rigorous causal identification.
-Whether analyzing historical datasets, leveraging algorithms, or deploying field interventions, the choice of methodology must isolate true causal mechanisms from mere correlation.
+The Economic Science Society maintains that the foundation of economic research is methodological diversity combined with rigorous causal identification.
+Whether analyzing historical datasets, leveraging algorithms, or deploying field interventions, the choice of methodology must isolate true causal mechanisms from correlation.

 Novel Observational Estimators